 In the Department of Biology we're undertaking world-leading research.

 From aardvarks to elephants, our diverse research activity enriches our teaching.
 Our researchers are engaged in exciting and innovative projects in collaboration with a range of public and private partners.
 Everyone in our department stays up to date with the latest industry thinking and findings.
-Visit our Animal and Environment Research Group page for more information.
+Visit our Applied Ecology Research Group and Behavioural Ecology Research Group for more information.

 If you're thinking of studying one of our courses the best way to find out about us is by visiting our next Open Day.
 See exactly what we have to offer, have a tour of our facilities and chat to staff and students.